Executive Brief

 Base case matches the reported CAGR.
 Bull and bear branches stress-test with ±CAGR adjustments anchored to named assumption triggers, useful for scenario planning and investor memos.

-Middle East supply contract renewals
+Middle East geopolitical supply premiums

-Yen depreciation impact
+Yen depreciation on import-denominated pricing

 | Country | Size (USD M) | CAGR | Share |